 The aim of this group of modules is to get the PDB format of the structure ID, through the web service, and then make the visualization with the VTK package.
 This is the part of the workflow that will be executed if the input is a structure identifier.

-Next, select another PythonSource module and open its configuration dialog too.
+Next, select one of the PythonSource modules and open its configuration dialog.
 One input port named "Structure", of type String, and one output port named "Is_ID", of type Boolean, must be added, as well as the code below: